Last updated on April 12th, 2022 at 04:53 am

 - All of the hormones important in the growth and development of the neuromusculoskeletal system can be tested using a single test

 - Salivary hormone results can provide actionable information on how to best treat the individual patient

 Multiple studies have shown that salivary hormone testing is safe, reliable, and accurate.
 In some cases, it is even more accurate than direct blood testing.

 Individual Patient Solutions for a Specific Patient Population

 Since scoliosis is a comprehensive condition, it should be treated with a comprehensive treatment approach.

 Addressing the underlying factors of scoliosis, such as neurotransmitter and/or hormone imbalances, may improve the chances for a successful treatment outcome for a given physical treatment, such as exercises and/or bracing.

-Salivary hormone testing for scoliosis patients is readily available, and many doctors already order these tests for other conditions.
-Talk to you doctor about hormone testing for scoliosis.
+Salivary hormone testing for scoliosis patients is readily available, and many doctors have already ordered these tests for other conditions.
+Talk to your doctor about hormone testing for scoliosis.
 You may be surprised at the kinds of information you can learn from it!